sav-che/TL-2/Authors/Gmelin, Carl (Karl) Christian {std. C.C. Gmelin} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 246](https://www.biodiversitylibrary.org/item/103832#page/258/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 246](https://www.biodiversitylibrary.org/page/33258724) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Gmelin, Carl (Karl) Christian {std.
 C.C.
 Gmelin}|first entry]] for this author

 ### Author

 \* Gmelin, Carl \[Karl\] Christian (1762-1837), German physician and naturalist, born 18 Mar 1762 in Badenweiler nr.
-Freiburg, studied, Univ. of Strassburg, Dr. of medicine 1784 Friedrich-Alexander-Univ., Erlangen, prof. of natural sciences and dir. from 1786 of the botanical garden at Karlsruhe, died 26 Jun 1837 in Karlsruhe (Baden-Württemberg). (*C.C.
-Gmel.*).
+Freiburg, studied, Univ. of Strassburg, Dr. of medicine 1784 Friedrich-Alexander-Univ., Erlangen, prof. of natural sciences and dir. from 1786 of the botanical garden at Karlsruhe, died 26 Jun 1837 in Karlsruhe (Baden-Württemberg).
+**Abbreviated name**: *C.C.
+Gmel.*

 #### Herbarium and types